1995parham/dotfiles/docs/scripts.md

 # Scripts

-These are applications that I use in a daily manner, so I created a nice and easy way to install them.
+These are applications that I use in a daily manner, so I created the following document about their usage and the way of installation.

 ## Package Managers

 The following operating systems and their package managers are supported:

-- Archlinux:
+- ArchLinux:
   - [Pacman](https://archlinux.org/pacman/)
   - [Yet another Yogurt](https://github.com/Jguer/yay)
 - OSx